Third-Party Data Providers Ruin Simple Mechanisms

-There is a third-party data provider who has (potentially imperfect) information on the type of the item, in the form of a random variable that can be arbitrarily correlated with the type of the item.
-Its distribution is publicly known, but its realization is only observed by the data provider.
-The data provider designs a signaling scheme in the form of a random variable $S$ that is measurable with respect to the data-provider's information, and reveals the realization of $S$ solely to the bidder.
-The seller does not observe the realization of $S$, but knows its distribution.
-After observing the realization $s$ of $S$, the bidder updates his prior using Bayes' rule.
-We denote the resulting posterior by $\vec{\pi_{s}}$.
-While the bidder knows his posterior perfectly, the seller only knows the distribution over posteriors, conditional on the item type.
+In our setting, there is a third-party data provider who has (potentially imperfect) information on the type of the item, in the form of a random variable~$X$ that can be arbitrarily correlated with the type of the item.
+This is unlike the setting of~\cite{DPT16} in which only the seller could reveal information about the item type to the bidders.
+The joint distribution of $\itemtype$ and $X$ is publicly known, but the realized value of~$X$ is only observed by the data provider.